 All of this information may be overwhelming—even scary.
 But though heart disease may be the biggest threat to your health, it’s also the most preventable.

 Eat well.
 Heart-healthy picks include fruits and vegetables—especially berries, broccoli, spinach and other bioflavonoid-rich choices, which reduce inflammation and encourage blood flow—whole-grains, high-fiber foods and fish (particularly those rich in omega-3s, like salmon).
-Foods containing sodium and sugar are worth trying hard to limit, as are saturated fats, mainly found in meat and dairy products.
-It is best to avoid trans fats entirely.
+Try to get most of your dietary fats from fish, nuts and seeds and extra virgin olive oil, all of which have beneficial effects on artery elasticity.
+Foods containing sodium and sugar are worth trying hard to limit, and it's best to avoid trans fats entirely.

 Drink wisely.
 Many raise a glass to toast studies that suggest that moderate alcohol intake (one drink or less per day) may reduce heart disease.
 While that may be true, downing more than that could have the opposite effect.

 Work to manage stress.
 Continuously high levels keep your body on “high alert,” potentially contributing to increased heart rate, elevated cholesterol and other health consequences.
 Cultivate and work in outlets for stress and strategies for self care such as yoga, meditation, talking to a supportive friend or getting a massage.
 Relaxation not only helps you feel better but can improve endothelial function and help arteries become more elastic.

 Quit smoking.
 Women smokers are nearly twice as likely to die of sudden cardiac death compared to women who have never smoked.
 Commit to taking this important step for your health; nicotine replacement therapy may be a helpful tool.

 Keep your blood pressure in check.
 Maintain ideal numbers (less than 120/80 mmHg); all four of the above strategies can help you with this goal.